 Quick little tutorial on using some Cinema 4D character tools like the Joint Tool and binding to create a ribbon that is easy to animate.
 Hope you find some useful info!

-My friend Jim Field is at it again!
+My friend Jim Field just keeps cranking out great models!
 Jim is the artist behind the sweet pocket watch model as well as a cottage house and Moor Park manor house we gave away awhile ago.
-Today he’s giving away a Sony Ericsson Satio Phone C4D 3D model.
+Today he’s giving away a free Cinema 4D model of an evil motorcycle.
 Please make sure to thank Jim in the comments for his efforts and generosity!

 I’ve had some fun lately with C4D Soft Body Dynamics.
 Here are a couple tips to get you going, including how to make and use a cage with the Mesh Deformer, and how to use Vertex Maps to refine your soft body animation.
 Hope it’s helpful!
 To get the spray can model go to thepixellab.net/industrial-pack-2